stellar/stellar-core/performance-eval/performance-eval.md

 export CXXFLAGS="$CXXFLAGS -fno-omit-frame-pointer -ggdb"
 ```

+#### Reducing the dataset

+A run can be scoped to
+* only a subset of threads, see the `--tid` option
+* a specific range, for example only capture data during "normal" operation,
+excluding startup/shutdown.
+   * this is achieved by invoking `perf` separately and using the `--pid` option
+   combined with a command like ` -- sleep 30s` to capture events for a specific time.

 #### Tips for getting the best stack traces

 Note: on some systems, the quality of symbols differs depending on the tool-chain.
 If you don't get good stack traces, try switching to gcc/g++.